Summary

 If you start your second Bachelor’s or Master’s programme and there is at least one month of overlap in your enrolment: NL/EEA/SME1 students pay the statutory tuition fee.
 Non-NL/EEA/SME1 students with both Master’s programmes at WUR are exempt from tuition fees for the second Master’s as long as the first Master’s has not yet been completed.
 After graduating from the first Master’s, with continuous enrolment in the second Master’s, you pay Institutional Tuition Fee Rate 3.

-Are you following a part-time online Master’s programme in 2025–2026?
+Are you following a part-time online Master’s programme?

 - As an NL/EEA/SME1 student, you will pay €2,601.